GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 In certain cases, a review by the CFTC reveals that certain foreign entities solicit and/or accept funds from U.S. customers, have limited or no U.S. presence, and may be acting in a capacity that requires registration, but yet are *not* registered with the CFTC.
 After such review, foreign entities which meet the RED List criteria are included on the RED List.

 The process to update and maintain the RED List relies on tips and referrals from concerned individuals as well as investigative work by CFTC staff.
-The work is time-intensive.Given the scope of global markets, range of participants, and limited resources, the process could benefit from technology applications, including those that leverage AI, which can identify and flag potentially problematic activity for further follow-up by CFTC staff.
+The work is time-intensive.
+Given the scope of global markets, range of participants, and limited resources, the process could benefit from technology applications, including those that leverage AI, which can identify and flag potentially problematic activity for further follow-up by CFTC staff.
 This may enable a more efficient and comprehensive search and review process to identify foreign entities for inclusion on the RED List.
-Also, it could enable the CFTC to be proactive in its ongoing efforts to maintain the Red List.
+Also, it could enable the CFTC to be proactive in its ongoing efforts to maintain the RED List.
 Currently, it is only after wrongdoing is *reported* that an entity is investigated for possible enforcement action or inclusion on the RED List.

 #### Competition